Area is clean, tidy and well kept.

 Where a presence sensing system is used, it operates as intended and stops the machinery when the light beams or sensors are interrupted.

 Guards protect against hazards to the rear and sides of machinery.

 Pre-operational checks are conducted to ensure safety features are in working order.

 Warning signs and decals clearly visible.

-Where it is not practical to provide guarding and people are required to operate or pass close to dangerous moving parts, a safe system of work in place to reduce risk?
+Where it is not practical to provide guarding and people are required to operate or pass close to dangerous moving parts, a safe system of work is in place to reduce risk.

 Manufacturer's manuals are available for operators.

 New shed supervisors and instructors are appointed by Church Council based on recommendation from Iona Mens Shed committee.

 Existing Instructors and shed supervisors are endorsed by Church Council annually